TheRaZZeRApp/DWDS_CF/README.md

 # DWDS-CF

-Wrapper and formatter for the [DWDS Corpus](https://www.dwds.de/r) API.
+GUI Wrapper and formatter for the [DWDS Corpus](https://www.dwds.de/r) API.

 ## Description

-Usefull to automate request at the corpus for e.g. multiple words or corpora.
+Useful to automate requests at the corpus for e.g. multiple words or corpora.
 This tool allows to combine multiple corpora into one CSV or JSON file per 'dcc' request.
-For explenation of fields check: [API](https://www.dwds.de/d/api#export)
+For explanation of fields check: [API](https://www.dwds.de/d/api#export)

 ## Getting Started